BrinchEbsen/EngineXFilelistUtil/README.md

 A C# library, command-line tool and GUI tool for reading, inspecting, extracting from and creating EngineX filelists for Eurocom games.
 Filelists of version 4, 5, 6 and 7 are supported.

+All projects were written in .NET 9.0.
+The GUI tool is made with Windows Forms.
+The CLI tool was made using the [System.CommandLine](https://github.com/dotnet/command-line-api) library.

 ## Usage

 ### Command-line Interface (flutil.exe)